COMP2150-24s1/level-design-assessment-Champ85/README.md

 ![Screenshot 2](DocImages/Screenshot2.png)

 ### 1.2.
 Drama
-//What is the intensity curve?
-How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

 The intensity of this game is carefully plotted to have moments where the player has to be careful but also calm moments in between.
-The intensity curve of this game is balanced through arrangement of encounters.
+The intensity curve of this game is balanced through arrangement of easy and hard encounters.
 An example of an intense encounter is where the player must ride a moving platform and crouch to avoid being knocked off by hanging terrain.
 Seemly simple at first but then the player realises that they won’t fit under the gap they must react quickly or get knocked down into the spikes.
 However, when they pass this obstacle a second time, they will already know how to avoid this.

 ![Screenshot 3](DocImages/Screenshot3.png)

-moment where the player has to run and clear other obstacles quickly in order to avoid taking damage but at the end is a safe, connective space with a checkpoint where the player can catch their breath.
+An even better example of this is the moving spikes encounter in scene 3.
+This shifts from a quite corridor to a high paced moment where the player has to run and clear other obstacles quickly in order to avoid taking damage but at the end is a safe, connective space with a checkpoint where the player can catch their breath.

 ![Screenshot 4](DocImages/Screenshot9.png)

 ![Screenshot 5](DocImages/Screenshot11.png)

 ### 1.3.
 Challenge
-//What are the main challenges?
-How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

 The main challenges of this game were overcoming obstacles and finding the keys.
 These challenges are positioned so that the player does not have to overcome them back-to-back, and the encounters that they must repeat are easier the second time around.
 One of the toughest challenges I designed was an encounter where the player had to land on a narrow space between two pools of acid.
 This was frustrating as it was difficult to land on and kept forcing the player to return to the last checkpoint.
 I widened this a little to maintain flow.